firefly-iii/docs/docs/docs/explanation/more-information/what-its-not.md

-(TODO validate and cleanup, link to other pages)

 # What Firefly III isn't

 Even more important than all the stuff Firefly III [can do for you](../about-firefly-iii/introduction.md) is the list of stuff it **can't** do for you.
 If you're looking for a personal finance tool to do this for you, you may want to consider using another tool.
 This is unfortunate, but the result of some architecture and design choices.
 My apologies in advance, if Firefly III isn't what you're looking for.